v-cakoll/docs.it-it/docs/framework/wcf/feature-details/create-a-service-arbitrary-data-using-wcf.md

 ms.topic: article
 ms.assetid: e566c15a-b600-4e4a-be3a-4af43e767dae
 caps.latest.revision: "8"
-author: Erikre
+author: dotnet-bot
-ms.author: erikre
+ms.author: dotnetcontent
-manager: erikre
+manager: wpickett
-ms.openlocfilehash: 9541c46d029aa9f4e27a459ffcb9f32a7718039b
+ms.openlocfilehash: a7f868f02f309401c60737af8a69434d175eee1d
-ms.sourcegitcommit: 4f3fef493080a43e70e951223894768d36ce430a
+ms.sourcegitcommit: ce279f2d7fe2220e6ea0a25a8a7a5370ddf8d9f0
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/21/2017
+ms.lasthandoff: 12/02/2017
 ---
-# <a name="how-to-create-a-service-that-accepts-arbitrary-data-using-the-wcf-rest-programming-model"></a><span data-ttu-id="79d3c-102">Procedura: creare un servizio che accetti dati arbitrari usando il modello di programmazione REST WCF</span><span class="sxs-lookup"><span data-stu-id="79d3c-102">How to: Create a Service That Accepts Arbitrary Data using the WCF REST Programming Model</span></span>
+# <a name="how-to-create-a-service-that-accepts-arbitrary-data-using-the-wcf-rest-programming-model"></a><span data-ttu-id="927a2-102">Procedura: creare un servizio che accetti dati arbitrari usando il modello di programmazione REST WCF</span><span class="sxs-lookup"><span data-stu-id="927a2-102">How to: Create a Service That Accepts Arbitrary Data using the WCF REST Programming Model</span></span>
-<span data-ttu-id="79d3c-103">Talvolta gli sviluppatori devono disporre del controllo completo sulla modalità di restituzione dei dati da un'operazione del servizio,</span><span class="sxs-lookup"><span data-stu-id="79d3c-103">Sometimes developers must have full control of how data is returned from a service operation.</span></span> <span data-ttu-id="79d3c-104">ad esempio quando il formato dei dati restituiti da un'operazione del servizio non è supportato da [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)].</span><span class="sxs-lookup"><span data-stu-id="79d3c-104">This is the case when a service operation must return data in a format not supported by[!INCLUDE[indigo2](../../../../includes/indigo2-md.md)].</span></span> <span data-ttu-id="79d3c-105">In questo argomento viene illustrato l'uso del modello di programmazione REST di [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] per creare un servizio in grado di ricevere dati arbitrari.</span><span class="sxs-lookup"><span data-stu-id="79d3c-105">This topic discusses using the [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] REST Programming Model to create a service that receives arbitrary data.</span></span>
+<span data-ttu-id="927a2-103">Talvolta gli sviluppatori devono disporre del controllo completo sulla modalità di restituzione dei dati da un'operazione del servizio,</span><span class="sxs-lookup"><span data-stu-id="927a2-103">Sometimes developers must have full control of how data is returned from a service operation.</span></span> <span data-ttu-id="927a2-104">ad esempio quando il formato dei dati restituiti da un'operazione del servizio non è supportato da [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)].</span><span class="sxs-lookup"><span data-stu-id="927a2-104">This is the case when a service operation must return data in a format not supported by[!INCLUDE[indigo2](../../../../includes/indigo2-md.md)].</span></span> <span data-ttu-id="927a2-105">In questo argomento viene illustrato l'uso del modello di programmazione REST di [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] per creare un servizio in grado di ricevere dati arbitrari.</span><span class="sxs-lookup"><span data-stu-id="927a2-105">This topic discusses using the [!INCLUDE[indigo2](../../../../includes/indigo2-md.md)] REST Programming Model to create a service that receives arbitrary data.</span></span>

-### <a name="to-implement-the-service-contract"></a><span data-ttu-id="79d3c-106">Per implementare il contratto di servizio</span><span class="sxs-lookup"><span data-stu-id="79d3c-106">To implement the service contract</span></span>
+### <a name="to-implement-the-service-contract"></a><span data-ttu-id="927a2-106">Per implementare il contratto di servizio</span><span class="sxs-lookup"><span data-stu-id="927a2-106">To implement the service contract</span></span>

-1.  <span data-ttu-id="79d3c-107">Definire il contratto di servizio.</span><span class="sxs-lookup"><span data-stu-id="79d3c-107">Define the service contract.</span></span> <span data-ttu-id="79d3c-108">L'operazione che riceve i dati arbitrari deve disporre di un parametro di tipo <xref:System.IO.Stream>.</span><span class="sxs-lookup"><span data-stu-id="79d3c-108">The operation that receives the arbitrary data must have a parameter of type <xref:System.IO.Stream>.</span></span> <span data-ttu-id="79d3c-109">Il parametro deve inoltre essere l'unico passato nel corpo della richiesta.</span><span class="sxs-lookup"><span data-stu-id="79d3c-109">In addition, this parameter must be the only parameter passed in the body of the request.</span></span> <span data-ttu-id="79d3c-110">L'operazione descritta in questo esempio accetta anche un parametro filename</span><span class="sxs-lookup"><span data-stu-id="79d3c-110">The operation described in this example also takes a filename parameter.</span></span> <span data-ttu-id="79d3c-111">che viene passato nell'URL della richiesta.</span><span class="sxs-lookup"><span data-stu-id="79d3c-111">This parameter is passed within the URL of the request.</span></span> <span data-ttu-id="79d3c-112">Per passare un parametro nell'URL specificare <xref:System.UriTemplate> in <xref:System.ServiceModel.Web.WebInvokeAttribute>.</span><span class="sxs-lookup"><span data-stu-id="79d3c-112">You can specify that a parameter is passed within the URL by specifying a <xref:System.UriTemplate> in the <xref:System.ServiceModel.Web.WebInvokeAttribute>.</span></span> <span data-ttu-id="79d3c-113">In questo caso che l'URI utilizzato per chiamare questo metodo termina con "UploadFile/Some-Filename".</span><span class="sxs-lookup"><span data-stu-id="79d3c-113">In this case the URI used to call this method ends in "UploadFile/Some-Filename".</span></span> <span data-ttu-id="79d3c-114">La parte "{filename}" del modello di URI specifica che il parametro filename per l'operazione viene passato nell'URI usato per chiamare l'operazione.</span><span class="sxs-lookup"><span data-stu-id="79d3c-114">The "{filename}" portion of the URI template specifies that the filename parameter for the operation is passed within the URI used to call the operation.</span></span>
+1.  <span data-ttu-id="927a2-107">Definire il contratto di servizio.</span><span class="sxs-lookup"><span data-stu-id="927a2-107">Define the service contract.</span></span> <span data-ttu-id="927a2-108">L'operazione che riceve i dati arbitrari deve disporre di un parametro di tipo <xref:System.IO.Stream>.</span><span class="sxs-lookup"><span data-stu-id="927a2-108">The operation that receives the arbitrary data must have a parameter of type <xref:System.IO.Stream>.</span></span> <span data-ttu-id="927a2-109">Il parametro deve inoltre essere l'unico passato nel corpo della richiesta.</span><span class="sxs-lookup"><span data-stu-id="927a2-109">In addition, this parameter must be the only parameter passed in the body of the request.</span></span> <span data-ttu-id="927a2-110">L'operazione descritta in questo esempio accetta anche un parametro filename</span><span class="sxs-lookup"><span data-stu-id="927a2-110">The operation described in this example also takes a filename parameter.</span></span> <span data-ttu-id="927a2-111">che viene passato nell'URL della richiesta.</span><span class="sxs-lookup"><span data-stu-id="927a2-111">This parameter is passed within the URL of the request.</span></span> <span data-ttu-id="927a2-112">Per passare un parametro nell'URL specificare <xref:System.UriTemplate> in <xref:System.ServiceModel.Web.WebInvokeAttribute>.</span><span class="sxs-lookup"><span data-stu-id="927a2-112">You can specify that a parameter is passed within the URL by specifying a <xref:System.UriTemplate> in the <xref:System.ServiceModel.Web.WebInvokeAttribute>.</span></span> <span data-ttu-id="927a2-113">In questo caso che l'URI utilizzato per chiamare questo metodo termina con "UploadFile/Some-Filename".</span><span class="sxs-lookup"><span data-stu-id="927a2-113">In this case the URI used to call this method ends in "UploadFile/Some-Filename".</span></span> <span data-ttu-id="927a2-114">La parte "{filename}" del modello di URI specifica che il parametro filename per l'operazione viene passato nell'URI usato per chiamare l'operazione.</span><span class="sxs-lookup"><span data-stu-id="927a2-114">The "{filename}" portion of the URI template specifies that the filename parameter for the operation is passed within the URI used to call the operation.</span></span>

     ```csharp
      [ServiceContract]